Teen who defied mother by getting vaccinated to testify before Congress

 CBS News medical contributor Dr. Tara Narula recommends that parents who have questions about vaccine safety should visit the American Academy of Pediatrics website and HealthyChildren.org, which has information on dozens of studies debunking common myths about vaccines.
 She also recommends consulting with your health care provider.

-The hearing will be live-streamed on March 5 beginning at 10 a.m.
-ET at help.senate.gov.
+The hearing will be live-streamed on Tuesday, March 5 beginning at 10 a.m.
+ET at help.senate.gov and in the video player at the top of this page.